aslagle/reactive-table/README.md

 `reactiveTableFilter` accepts the following arguments:

 * `id`: String.
 A unique id for the filter, used to link the filter to tables.
 Also used as the HTML id attribute.
+* `class`: String.
+HTML class attribute to apply to the element containing the filter.
+Default: `input-group`.
 * `label`: String.
 Label to display with the filter box.
 * `fields`: Array.
 Optional array of field keys that this filter should apply to, eg `["firstName", "lastName"]`.
 Default: `[]`, which will use all fields in the table.